Mix network: 2010s: Renewed Academic Interest in Mix Networks

+The rise of blockchain technologies opened new possibilities for scalable decentralized systems, paving the way for large-scale, distributed mix networks.

+2020s: First large-scale implementations

+Throughout the 2020s, various public and private research and development programs contributed to the realization of the first large-scale mix networks.
+By 2025, multiple projects—including 0KN, HOPR, Katzenpost, Nym, and xx.network (led by David Chaum)—are under active development, aiming to enhance privacy-preserving communication on a broader scale.

 How it works

 Participant A prepares a message for delivery to participant B by appending a random value R to the message, sealing it with the addressee's public key $K_b$, appending B's address, and then sealing the result with the mix's public key $K_m$.

 M opens it with his private key, now he knows B's address, and he sends $K_b(message, R)$ to B.

 Message format

 To accomplish this, the sender takes the mix's public key ($K_m$), and uses it to encrypt an envelope containing a random string ($R1$), a nested envelope addressed to the recipient, and the email address of the recipient (B).
 This nested envelope is encrypted with the recipient's public key ($K_b$), and contains another random string (R0), along with the body of the message being sent.
 Upon receipt of the encrypted top-level envelope, the mix uses its secret key to open it.
 Inside, it finds the address of the recipient (B) and an encrypted message bound for B. The random string ($R1$) is discarded.